defold/doc/docs/en/manuals/model.md

 : This property should refer to the Collada *.dae* file that contains the mesh to use.

 *Material*
 : Set this property to a material you have created that is suitable for a textured 3D object.
-There is a built-in "model.material" file that you can use as a starting point.
+There is a built-in *model.material* file that you can use as a starting point.

 *Texture*
 : This property should point to the texture image file that you want applied to the object.